clauf14/Machine-with-one-adress-Python/README.md

 ## ❔ What is this project about?
-This project attempts to simulate as closely as possible the operation of a logic processor by using the fundamental operation of a processor, such as reading, writing, jumping from a adress to another, etc. It is created using python and the graphic interface is made with Tkinter library.
-The instructions are made after this table:
+This project attempts to simulate as closely as possible the operation of a logic processor by using the fundamental operation of a processor, such as reading, writing, jumping from a adress to another, etc. The instructions are made after this table:

 ![App Screenshot](https://i.imgur.com/8Ztn5PF.jpg)